 Gathering information and considering a purchase – Customers without products in the shopping cart

-That is why it is particularly important to collect customer feedback in this stage, too, in order to prevent cart/page abandonment as early as possible.
-If a visitor has, for example, not yet added a product to the shopping cart you can ask for feedback on the presentation, design and structure of the category pages, the search results and product detail pages.
+That is why it is particularly important to collect customer feedback at this stage, too, in order to prevent cart/page abandonment as early as possible.
+If a visitor has, for example, not yet added a product to the shopping cart, you can ask for feedback on the presentation, design, and structure of the category pages, the search results and product detail pages.
 This survey can be done some time after the page has loaded, or as an element at the bottom of the first search results/category page.

 On search results and category pages, for example, it is possible to ask whether the customer is satisfied with the search function, the search results, and/or to what extent the search can be optimized so that relevant products are found more easily.